-Do, think twice about hiring a jet ski in Pattaya: The jet ski scam seems to be under control these days, but previously it was a daily event.
-The scammers extorted money from renters for causing ‘fake’ damage to the jet ski.
-Let’s be honest, who knows when the scam might start again.
+Do think twice about hiring a jet ski in Pattaya: The jet ski scam seems to be under control these days, but previously it was a daily event.
+The scammers extorted money for causing ‘fake’ damage to the jet ski.
+Let’s be honest; who knows when the scam might start again?

 Don’t Get Robbed in Pattaya

 No matter how it happened, being robbed is not one of the ‘memories of Pattaya’ you want to take home with you.
-Don’t worry, Pattaya is no more dangerous than any other tourist destination, but here’s some examples of how tourists get robbed in Pattaya.
+Don’t worry; Pattaya is no more dangerous than any other tourist destination, but here are some examples of how tourists get robbed in Pattaya.

 Mobbed & Robbed by Ladyboys in Pattaya

-If you find yourself in a situation – being mobbed by ladyboys, have your wallet in your front pocket, keep your hand on it, say no thanks – and keep walking.
+If you find yourself in a situation where you are being mobbed by ladyboys, have your wallet in your front pocket, keep your hand on it, politely say no thanks, and keep walking.

 Pick-pocketed on a Baht Bus

 Again, ladyboys are usually involved, and often with female accomplices.
-One sits next to you, the others sit across, or the other side of you.
-The ones across, or at the other side might try and distract you, while the other picks your pocket.
+One sits next to you; the others sit across or the other side of you.
+The ones across or at the other side might try and distract you while the other pickpockets your cash or wallet.

 Thailand Do’s and Don’ts Info-graph.

-The following info-graphs (below) were released by the Thailand Tourist Police Department via the ‘LINE’ mobile app.
+The following Thailand dos and don’ts and etiquette tips info-graphs (below) were released by the Thailand Tourist Police Department via the ‘LINE’ mobile app.